-Participation in related undertakings aggregate £nil and are not material to the Society's balance sheet and accordingly, are valued at net asset value.
+Participation in related undertakings are not material to the Society's balance sheet and accordingly, are valued at net asset value of £nil.

 D.4.2 Intercompany loans

 The Society's immediate parent granted a Tier 2 loan of £650k on 21 April 2020.
 The loan is redeemable on 21 April 2031.